×

 What are the visa & residency requirements in Colombia?

 "The first step in obtaining a visa for Colombia is to determine the appropriate visa category for the intended stay.
 Generally, tourists and business travelers require a tourist visa or a business visa.
 Depending on nationality and the University attended, students may require a student visa.
 Visitors with longer stays may require a temporary residence visa.
 Once the category is chosen and associated requirements are met, an appointment must be made at a Colombian embassy or consulate for visa processing.
 Residency applications in Colombia are done through the National Immigration Agency (Instituto Colombiano de Migración).
 To begin the process, it is necessary to ensure all required documents and fees are prepared, and that the right type of visa is obtained.
 The documents required to apply for permanent residency vary depending on the nationality of the applicant and the intended length of stay in Colombia.
 Once all documents have been prepared, they must be presented to the National Immigration Agency, which will review them and then authorize the residency.
 If a favorable decision is made, the applicant is then issued a visa that allows them to stay in the country indefinitely.
-The applicant is then expected to register the visa in a local police station near their residence, and then obtain an ID card at the local immigration office," remarked one expat living in Colombia.
+The applicant is then expected to register the visa in a local police station near their residence, and then obtain an ID card at the local immigration office," wrote one expat living in Colombia.

 Are healthcare and health insurance expensive in Colombia?

 "Healthcare and health insurance in Colombia can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is available at a lower cost than private healthcare, but the quality of care may not be as high.
 Private health insurance plans are available, but they can be costly and may not cover all medical expenses.
-Additionally, many Colombians opt to pay out-of-pocket for medical services, as this can be more affordable than purchasing health insurance," commented one expat living in Colombia.
+Additionally, many Colombians opt to pay out-of-pocket for medical services, as this can be more affordable than purchasing health insurance," commented one expat who moved to Colombia.

 View More Answers